-Open positions We are looking for talented and motivated students to join exciting research projects.
-Positions are available for MSc and PhD students, as well as for a post-doc.
-Projects are available across the wide spectrum of statistical, population, and medical genetics.
-Day-to-day work ranges between hands-on medical data analysis and probabilistic modeling, and could therefore fit students with diverse backgrounds such as physics, math, statistics, computer science, biology, and medicine.
+Open positions We are looking for talented and motivated PhD students/post-docs with quantitative skills to join the lab.
+Experience in programming, computer science, and/or statistics is a prerequisite.
+Projects are available across the spectrum of statistical, population, and medical genetics.
+Day-to-day work ranges between hands-on medical data analysis and probabilistic modeling, and could fit students with diverse backgrounds and interests.

 Ashkenazi Jewish genetics